gzhoubioinf/MOH_MRSA/script/README.md

 ## Contents

-- **README.md**
-  - This file provides an overview of all scripts in this directory.

 - **run_panaroo.sh**
   - This script executes the Panaroo pipeline, a tool for pangenome analysis, which is essential for understanding the genetic relationships and diversity within MRSA strains.